Variation of the uncentered maximal characteristic Function: The optimal rate in lambda

-If \(d=1\) then \Cref{pro_levelsets_finite_l} is straightforward to prove directly, so it suffices to consider \(d\geq2\).
+If \(d=1\) then \Cref{pro_levelsets_finite_l_local} is straightforward to prove directly, so it suffices to consider \(d\geq2\).
 There we can combine \cref{eq_caseFbig,eq_dbtodf2} into

 for simplicity.
 This estimate can be seen as a way to distribute \(\sm{\partial B}\) over the balls \(F\) that it contains.
-The next step will be to turn the dependence around, and see for a fixed \(F\), for how much variation of \(\sm{\mb{\bigcup\tilde\B}}\) it is responsible.
+The next step will be to turn the dependence around, and see for a fixed ball \(F\in\F\) for how much of \(\sm{\mb{\bigcup\tilde\B}}\) it is responsible.
+Since \(\tilde\B_n\) is finite we have